 Ultimately, accepting change late in the process deals with a fundamental cognitive human bias: the sunk cost paradox.
 It speaks to our tendency to follow through with something we have already invested time, effort, or money into, whether the current costs outweigh the benefits.
 “We already spent a million on this project might as well finish it”.
 Or “We are almost done, let’s just finish it!”, even though the client already doesn’t want it anymore.

-In companies where there’s a lot of hierarchy, and in any other circumstances that makes it slow for decisions to be made and slow for learning at organizational level to take place this bias is stronger.
+In companies where there’s a lot of hierarchy, and in any other circumstances that make it slow for decisions to be made and slow for learning at an organizational level to take place, this bias is stronger.
 Once again because of the telephone game, so no one has access to the same information at the same time or at least fast enough.
 In other words: it’s not that the change makes the product cost more.
 It costs more because we inspect little and late.

 The biggest challenge

 In my experience, the biggest challenge in responding to change in general requires that work structures in organizations be very transparent and fast, two things that are difficult when there are 7 layers between a developer and a CEO.
-They say there’s 6 degrees of separation between you and anyone else in the earth.
+They say there’s 6 degrees of separation between you and anyone else on the earth.
 So having 5 or more layers in companies sounds… interesting.

 The discussion about making the structure flatter does not mean getting people out of jobs!
 They speak of rethinking the way people are organized for work.
 Hierarchies such as the ones we see in big corporations still reflect that there are those who think and those who execute.
 And in the middle, many, many layers of those who manage… something.
 There is a lot of waste, confusion, and room for power play.
-The path towards success here is answering the questions: How can all these people work in networks, instead of pyramids?
+The path towards success here is answering the question: How can all these people work in networks, instead of pyramids?

 Transparency is the only way to make this principle come to life.
 More than just words, transparency reflects directly on how people are allowed to not only access but use information.
 Booking.com, as an example, has company targets visible to everybody at any given point in time.
 That even includes product and environment dashboards where any developer and product person can put features straight into production and understand how those numbers will move in the dashboard.
 So long as they do not lower by a certain threshold (which everybody is also aware of and collective own), the makers can actually test desirability live!

-Other techniques such as A/B testing is an everyday approach to feature making, instead of a unilateral decision-making of the “one and only” feature that makes sense.
+Other techniques such as A/B testing is an everyday approach to feature making, instead of unilateral decision-making of the “one and only” feature that makes sense.
 Integrating work into production is just continuous delivery, instead of an event that mobilizes dozens of people and requires a bunch of approvals that take time and convincing to do, probably happening once every 3 or 6 months.